-- d.
-A submission for PEQAB review prepared in accordance with this Manual including:

-- 1. Introduction (details below)

-- 2. Degree Level

-- 3. Admission, Promotion and Graduation

-- 4. Program Content

-- 5. Program Delivery

-- 6. Capacity to Deliver

-- 7. Credential Recognition

-- 8. Regulation and Accreditation

-- 9. Nomenclature

-- 10. Internal Quality Assurance and Development

-- 11. Academic Freedom and Integrity

-- 12. Student Protection

-- 13. Optional Material

-- 14. Policies

-- Submit Sections 1 to 13 as a single, searchable electronic file saved in PDF format.
-Supporting documentation (e.g., faculty CVs, letters of support) must be scanned and included in the electronic file.

-- Submit a second, single electronic file containing the same materials for the review but with confidential or proprietary and personal information removed (i.e., CVs, detailed course outlines and "Course Schedule 1") (see Appendix 10.3).
+- 7. Credential Recognition - 8.
+Regulation and Accreditation - 9.
+Nomenclature - 10.
+Internal Quality Assurance and Development - 11.
+Academic Freedom and Integrity - 12.
+Student Protection - 13.
+Optional Material - 14.
+Policies - Submit Sections 1 to 13 as a single, searchable electronic file saved in PDF format.
+Supporting documentation (e.g. faculty CVs, letters of support) must be scanned and included in the electronic file. - Submit a second, single electronic file containing the same materials for the Review but with confidential or proprietary and personal information removed (i.e. CVs, detailed course outlines and "Course Schedule 1") (see Appendix 10.2).
 This file will be posted on the PEQAB website.
 Please ensure that this electronic file is compliant with the Accessibility for Ontarians with Disabilities Act (AODA).
-PEQAB Secretariat staff will ensure that the applicant has removed all personal and proprietary information from the web version of the application prior to posting it.

-- Submit Section 14 as one (1) electronic file saved in PDF format.
-For instructions on what to include in the file see Appendix 10.4.
-Organizations that have submitted this file in a previous submission, and that have not revised any elements of the file, may omit this step.

-- Clearly indicate any information requested in a particular section that is not applicable to the submission or not available.
-For example, if advanced standing is not proposed, then include in the relevant section a statement that the policies on advanced standing are not applicable to this program.

-- The submission will be reviewed against each of the Standards and benchmarks described in full detail in Chapter 6.
-Under each Standard the documentation commonly submitted is listed.

-- Only complete submissions will be processed.
+PEQAB Secretariat staff will ensure that the applicant has removed all personal information from the web version of the application prior to posting it. - Submit Section 14 as one (1) electronic file saved in PDF format.
+For instructions on what to include in the file see Appendix 10.3.
+Organizations that have submitted this file in a previous submission, and that have not revised any elements of the file, may omit this step. - Clearly indicate any information requested in a particular section that is not applicable to the submission or not available.
+For example, if advanced standing is not proposed, then include in the relevant section a statement that the policies on advanced standing are not applicable to this program. - The submission will be reviewed against each of the Standards and benchmarks described in full detail in Chapter 6.
+Under each Standard the documentation commonly submitted is listed. - Only complete submissions will be processed.
 Submissions that do not follow this Manual or are incomplete will be returned to the applicant to be completed.